The Importance of Primer: When and How to Use It

 Not cleaning the surface thoroughly

-For primer to adhere properly, the surface needs to be clean and dull.
-Wipe away any dirt or debris and sand any glossy areas.
-Prime any exposed wood or metal to prevent tannins or rust bleeding through the finish.
+For primer to bond well, the surface must be clean and dull.
+Remove dust, grease, and debris, and scuff any glossy areas.
+Prime exposed wood or metal to prevent tannin or rust bleed‑through.

 Not using the right type of primer